vectordotdev/vector/docs/specs/component.md

     output, this value MUST be `_default`.
 - Metrics
-  - MUST increment the `component_sent_events_total` counter by the defined value with the defined properties as metric tags.
+  - MUST increment the `component_sent_events_total` counter by the defined `quantity` property with the other properties as metric tags.
-  - MUST increment the `component_sent_event_bytes_total` counter by the event's byte size in JSON representation.
+  - MUST increment the `component_sent_event_bytes_total` counter by the defined `byte_size` property with the other properties as metric tags.
 - Logs
   - MUST log a `Events sent.` message at the `trace` level with the defined properties as key-value pairs.